jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

   ([transcript][decker xs], [video][decker vid])

-- **Payjoin/P2EP:** Adam Gibson led a discussion at London BitDevs about [payjoin][topic payjoin], including the recent implementation of it by BTCPay Server.
-Payjoin allows the sender and receiver of a payment to coordinate in order to increase their privacy by allowing both of them to contribute inputs to the transaction, breaking the [common wallet ownership assumption][] and subset sum analysis.
+- **Payjoin/P2EP:** Adam Gibson led a discussion at London BitDevs about [payjoin][topic payjoin], a protocol that allows both the sender and receiver of a payment to contribute inputs to the transaction.
+This breaks the [common wallet ownership assumption][] and subset sum analysis, improving the privacy of both the sender and the receiver.
   Gibson went through the history of the concept and described the existing implementations of payjoin in JoinMarket and Samourai before examining details of the recent BTCPay Server implementation.
 He ended by outlining several different